The Art of Massaging

 Also known as a Bamboo Massage, Rattan Massages use bamboo stalks to replace the masseuse’s hands.
 This method is excellent for deep tissue pressure but can be as light or as deep as the client requires.
 Rattan Massages can incorporate Thai full body massage practices and lymph drainage techniques and have techniques that involve the tapping of the bamboo during the massage to get the blood flowing and increase circulation to the muscles.
 The bamboo can also be warmed up similar to hot stone massages.
 The techniques employed in a Rattan Massage allow the bamboo to stretch the fascia and loosen adhesions.

-The practice of Cupping Therapy loosens muscles, encourages bloods flow and sedates the nervous system.
-When done properly it can relieve back pain, neck pain, stiff muscles, anxiety, fatigue, headaches and migraines, reduce inflammation and even reduce cellulite and break up scar tissue.
+The practice of Cupping Therapy loosens muscles, encourages blood flow and sedates the nervous system.
+When done properly it can relieve back pain, neck pain, stiff muscles, anxiety, fatigue, headaches, migraines, reduce inflammation and even reduce cellulite and break up scar tissue.